 Let’s face it… the only reason most of us ever sign up for a new charge card is to get one with better rewards, and why shouldn’t we?
 It’s out money so we might as well earn as much cash back and points as possible when we spend it.

-If you are a regular spender on their stuff, the Sony Rewards structure could really benefit you…
+If you are a regular spender on their electronics, the Sony Rewards structure could really benefit you…

-5 points per dollar for purchases at Sony Style stores or from their website
+5 points per dollar for purchases at Sony Store and Store.Sony.com

 The Sony Card is a good credit card.
-If you buy a lot of electronics and games, then it is definitely worth considering.
+If you have an affinity for Sony merchandise (and many of us do) and purchase a fair amount of electronics and games, then it is definitely worth considering.
 That being said, it’s always important to consider all your options before you choose a card.
 Sometimes, there are others which may earn you more depending on which categories they offer the highest cash back on.